chrisfarms/ObjectIndex.js/README.md

 Other property types
 --------------------

-So far we have just queried on string data, but you can also query against numeric and sub-array properties too.
+So far we have just queried on string data, but you can also query against numeric date and sub-array properties too.
+See the next section for date & range queries.

 ```javascript